Last published 20 Dec 2017

 No. We will not pay costs for any decorative painting you do.

 Yes.
-If a property inspection finds the painting does not meet FACS standards or you have done other painting without approval, you may be responsible for damage charges.
+If a property inspection finds the painting does not meet DCJ standards or you have done other painting without approval, you may be responsible for damage charges.

 What guidelines should I follow?

 Painting can be dangerous – to the person applying the paint and to all occupants.

 As a minimum you should always follow the manufacturer’s advice about:

 - the handling and disposal of paint